Truly Scrumptious: Character

-Truly Scrumptious is an intelligent, educated, practical and very beautiful woman, the daughter of a wealthy industrialist.
+Truly Scrumptious is an intelligent, educated, practical woman, the daughter of a wealthy industrialist.
 She is pragmatic and proactive, and boldly opposes wrongdoing.
 She is portrayed as feisty and modern (for the Edwardian era in which the film is set), and is more than ready to spar verbally with Caractacus, take the initiative in their developing romance, stand up to her wealthy father, and indignantly reject social attitudes she disagrees with.
 She is also very warm and maternal towards the children.

 The author of the original story, Ian Fleming, was known for using puns in the naming of his female characters.
 Although the names of the female characters in the James Bond series, by the same author, are usually racy double entendres, Truly Scrumptious is rather more innocent, as appropriate to a children's story.
 The pun on Truly is used in several ways in the recurring song of the same name "Truly Scrumptious".

 In the film, a running gag is Truly running her car off the road into the same duck pond.
 The registration plate of Truly's motor car was CUB 1, an homage to the film's producer, Cubby Broccoli.